BlogRenting in Colombia

 Checklist: Property information

-These are the details that should appear explicitly in the listing.
-Don't assume the buyer will ask—if it's not written, it doesn't exist for them.
+These are the details that must appear explicitly in the listing.
+Don't assume the buyer will ask—if it isn't written down, it doesn't exist to them.

 ✅ Basic property information